sudorook/colorific.vim/README.md

 Stylings for gitk are available in the gitk/ directory.
 To set a gitk theme, copy the file for the desired theme (e.g. gitk-dark2) to a file called ~/.config/git/gitk.
-The file needs to be renamed as 'gitk.'
+The file name _must_ be 'gitk.'
 Symlinks would work, too.

-Note that the `install.sh` script will install all four variants with names unchanged to ~/.config/git/.
+Note that the `install` script will install all four variants with names unchanged to ~/.config/git/.
 To pick one, simply rename/symlink the file.